Allies of World War II: Origins

 Following the First World War, the Treaty of Versailles (1919) established the League of Nations in an attempt to create a system of collective security and prevent war.
 The League's covenant obliged members to protect the political and territorial integrity of all members against aggression.
 Four of the major allies of the First World War—the United Kingdom, France, Italy and Japan—became permanent members of the league's council.
 The league, however, was weakened by the failure of the United States to join and by the cumbersome rules for enforcing sanctions for breaches of its security provisions.

-France attempted to further protect itself against possible future German attack with the Franco-Polish alliance (1921) and the Franco-Czechoslovakian alliance (1924).
+France attempted to further protect itself against possible future German attack with the Franco-Polish alliance (1921) and the Franco-Czechoslovak alliance (1924).
 Under the Locarno treaties (1925), France, Britain, Belgium, Germany and Italy also guaranteed the borders between Germany and France and Germany and Belgium as defined in the Treaty of Versailles.

 The system of collective security was weakened when Japan withdrew from the League in February 1933, following the League's criticism of Japan's invasion of Manchuria in 1931.
 A further blow came when Nazi Germany withdrew from the League and the world disarmament conference in October 1933.
 In May 1935, France signed a mutual defence agreement with the Soviet Union, which Germany saw as directed against it.
 In October 1935, Italy invaded Abyssinia and the league responded with weak, short-lived sanctions.

 Germany remilitarised the Rhineland in March 1936 in contravention of the Versailles and Locarno treaties but Britain, France and the League of Nations imposed no sanctions.
 Britain, however, announced that it would aid France and Belgium if they were the victims of aggression, and France stated that it would assist Britain and Belgium in the same circumstances.
 In July 1937, Japan began an undeclared war in China.
 The league found Japan's actions illegal and invited its members to impose sanctions.
 In November, Italy joined the German and Japanese Anti-Comintern pact, and in December it left the league.